Orwell Astronomical Society (Ipswich)

 After a gap of almost a decade since the last maintenance on the periscopes, on 03 July 2024, Martin Cook and Neil Morley removed the top periscope for cleaning.
 On initial inspection, they found the OG to be covered with dirt and grime.
 It seemed that the glass cover at the end of the tube, fitted by Martin in 1985, was not fully effective in preventing the ingress of dirt, and that the situation could be improved by the addition of a gasket to ensure a good seal: at the time of writing, this possibility remains under consideration.

 After some three hours work, it proved possible to extract the OG brass housing from the outer tube of the periscope.
 With the OG retaining ring removed, it was still a struggle to remove the OG from its housing due to internal threads in the latter being slightly raised.
 Once the OG was removed from its housing, it proved impossible to separate the elements for cleaning.
 Forced disassembly would risk destroying the three foil shims defining the air gap between the elements.
 The shims are likely cemented to the inside glass surfaces.
 Therefore, only the the outside surfaces of the OG could be cleaned.
-Martin provided a small plastic tub and some neat isopropyl alcohol (IPA).
+Martin provided a small plastic tub and some neat IPA.
 Neil cleaned the outside surfaces of the OG by hand then followed this up with Zeiss cleaning wipes (also containing IPA).
 During cleaning, some IPA entered the air gap between the elements and capillary action occurred, entirely filling the air gap with IPA; in fact, this was beneficial and likely lifted dirt from the inside surfaces.
 An air-line inflated to ~2.8 bar expelled the IPA.
+Figure 41 shows the OG after cleaning.

 The periscope was refitted on 10 July.